Linux Desktop Market Share Crosses 3%

 Data for the month of August 2017 from reliable market analytics firm Net Applications is here, and it suggests that Linux has finally surpassed the three percent mark, quite possibly for the first time in recent years.
 According to Net Applications, the desktop market share of Linux jumped from 2.53 percent in July to 3.37 percent in August.
-There's no explanation for what amounted for this growth.
+There's no explanation for what accounted for this growth.

 YEAR OF THE LINUX DESKTOP (Score:5, Funny)